 However, it is widely acknowledged that conservation efforts such as the mountain gorilla habituation experience have saved the mountain gorilla from extinction by poaching.
 It has raised these gentle giants’ profile, and proceeds from this tourism activity help fund the gorilla conservation story.

-UWA patrons at trailheads brief Uganda Safari trekkers before the expedition starts about the dos and don’ts when tracking mountain gorillas to inform the trekkers of how important it is to protect these giant creatures.
+UWA patrons at trailheads brief trekkers before the safari expedition starts about the dos and don’ts when tracking mountain gorillas to inform the trekkers of how important it is to protect these giant creatures.
 A knowledgeable guide is always on hand to ensure that guests enjoy and adhere to the regulations during this activity.

 To become accustomed to the presence of humans, each gorilla group undergoes a lengthy habituation process of between 3-5 years, managed by a team of expert researchers, conservationists, trackers and rangers.